Coke Scholars Doing Good in the Midst of the Global Pandemic

 When the pandemic began, Sravya saw an opportunity to help students in an area that is close to her heart: educational achievement.

 Pre-COVID, she served as a tutor and consultant, helping students with standardized testing, high school planning, college consulting, and college applications outside of her full time job at Microsoft as a Product Manager on Windows 10X.
-She co-founded Ace It, previously known as Get Ahead Tutor, and with her team has tutored over 120 students to high scores and admittance to tier one colleges and full-ride programs.
+She co-founded Admit Guru, previously known as Get Ahead Tutor or Ace It, and with her team has tutored over 120 students to high scores and admittance to tier one colleges and full-ride programs.

 When schools began shutting down, she saw the need to expand their reach and services.

 “I want to help students reach their full potential even if they couldn’t afford or get access to these resources in-person.
 Without having a guidance counselor to provide a path forward or advice, this process can be very overwhelming for not only students but families,” Sravya said.

 Admit Guru began offering a free 3-week, 8-session crash course on the SATs and ACTs.
 Students learned the differences between the two exams and covered concept areas that are tested over Zoom, utilizing polls and break out rooms to look at practice questions and take concepts into practice.

 In addition to positive reviews, participants shared another growing need – resume reviews.

 “We heard lots of feedback from our students in the program that they wanted to create a resume but had no idea how.
 So, we put together an easy 3-step process that includes a resume tutorial video, a resume template, and a red line edit from us to make sure the content is clean and impressive,” Sravya said.

 Since the pandemic began, Admit Guru has partnered with school districts across Seattle, San Antonio, and Louisville in addition to reaching over 300 students in 15+ countries.
 While their outreach is focused on underserved communities, any student may access their resources.